MichaelCade/90DaysOfDevOps/Days/day13.md

 Next, we take our focus into Linux and some of the fundamentals that we should all know there.

 See you on [Day 14](day14.md).

+# Completed Day 13 - reviewed of how to add twitter bot to the app